conradakunga/Blog/_posts/2026-07-21-how-to-benchmark-performance-across-net-versions.md

 ---
 layout: post
-title: How To Benchmark Performance Across .NET Versions
+title: How to Benchmark Performance Across .NET Versions
 date: 2026-07-21 21:10:52 +0300
 categories:
     - C#
     - .NET
-    - .NET 11 Preview
+    - Performance
 ---

 Whenever there is a new release of [.NET](https://dotnet.microsoft.com/), one of the questions that arises is **whether your application is faster or not** when running under the new version.

-Which is a sum total of the **collective improvements** across APIs.
+This is the sum total of the **collective improvements** across APIs.

-Take for example this method:
+Take, for example, this method:

 ```c#
 Guid.NewGuid();